Teresa Macrì: Early life and education

 Macrì was born in Catanzaro.
 At the end of the 1970s she moved to Rome, where she obtained a degree in History of Art at the Sapienza University of Rome.
 Her research is linked to the investigation of visual studies.

 Career

 The core of her interdisciplinary work consists of a critical analysis on the constitution of contemporary subjectivity.
 She has organized many exhibitions, including the 9th Biennale des Jeunes Créateurs d'Europe et de la Méditerranée (Rome, 1999); Mexico Attacks!
-Arte mexicano contemporáneo (Museo de Arte y Diseño Contemporáneo, Costarica, 2005) and Emotional Community (Monitor, Rome, 2009).
+Arte mexicano contemporáneo (Museo de Arte y Diseño Contemporáneo, Costa Rica, 2005) and Emotional Community (Monitor, Rome, 2009).
 She also organized solo presentations of the work of Carlos Garaicoa (Rome, 2003); Sislej Xhafa and Adel Abdessemed (Barcelona, 2004); Gülsün Karamustafa (Istanbul, 2006); Santiago Sierra (Rome, 2007); Domenico Mangano (Rome, 2008); and Dan Perjovschi (Rome, 2011).

 Macrì is a professor at the Rome University of Fine Arts.
 She is also regular columnist for the Italian newspaper Il Manifesto and collaborates with many international magazines on art and philosophy.
 In 2021, she was critical of Emanuele Stifano bronze sculpture Spigolatrice di Sapri.